MrGallo/classroom-examples/code-kata.md

 ellipse(500, height/2, 50, 50)
 ```

+### 2.3 Add Evens
+Create a program that will add only the even numbers from 10 to 10000.
+Use a for loop and the range() function.

 ## Functions
 ### 3.1
 1. Create a program that will take a name and and age.